getodk/docs/odk2-src/build-app.rst

 Updating an Application
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-To update any app level or table level files, or to modify the database schema, you will need to reset the app server.
+To update any app level or table level files, or to modify the database schema (like adding a new field to your form that adds a database column), you will need to reset the app server.
 Make the changes on your PC as normal, push them to the device, and reset the app server.

     .. warning::